tkoch96/root_dns_latency/root_dns_latency.md

 The line labeled "heuristic root value" is calculated as follows: assume each RR queries the set of roots according to a distribution $p_{RR}$, where $p_{RR}$ is a discrete p.d.f. over the 12 root servers indicating the probability with which the RR chooses each root server to query.
 This p.d.f. is calculated empirically from the DITL data.
 Next, obtain median latency values to each root (e.g. from RIPE Atlas) and call these $l_{RR}$.
 Note that, for now, $l_{RR}$ is independent of RR.
 Compute the expected latency from each RR to any root as the dot product between $l_{RR}$ and $p_{RR}$ (i.e. the expectation of the latency).
 Although somewhat imprecise, this method of calculating latency for each user takes into account that some root servers generally exhibit lower latencies than others due to investments in infrastructure \footnote{ For example, at the time of writing the median latency to B root (3 sites) is 130ms whereas the median latency to F root  (225 sites) is less than 5 ms. }.
 Hence, this line can be considered a more reasonable estimate of the latency users experience due to root DNS resolution.
 This is corroborated by the "middle-of-the-pack" median estimate of 15 ms/day. \break \break
 The line labeled "RIPE" looks only at those RR's in both the DITL and CDN data sets housing RIPE probes.
 We are interested in RIPE probes, since RIPE probes routinely issue ping measurements to each root server and report latency values.
 Note that we were able to determine the RR for a subset of all active RIPE probes.
 Further, the set of RR's housing a RIPE probe did not overlap perfectly with RR's in the DCDN data set.
 Using our notation from the previous paragraphs, $l_{RR}$ is then populated from these ping measurements for each RR, and the expected root latency per query is calculated per RR according to $p_{RR}$.
 From Table \ref{tab:dataset_matching_statistics}, we see that /24's housing RR's of RIPE probes only account for 21\% of the volume in DITL, and about .1\% of all /24's; hence, RIPE probes are not representative of the population (as expected).
 However, for users in these /24's, this is a fairly accurate measurement of the expected daily latency due to root DNS resolution.
 Additionally, many studies, e.g. \cite{li_levin_spring_bhattacharjee_2018}, use RIPE probes when measuring anycast latency/inefficiency so this line could provide a useful comparison.
 We see this method provides one of the lowest median estimates of 12 ms/day.
 This makes sense, as RIPE probes generally reside in well connected areas of Europe. \break \break
 Finally, the line labeled 'ideal' does not use DITL query volumes to calculate daily user latency, but instead represents some hypothetical scenario in which each RR queries for all TLD records exactly once per TTL.
-The resulting hypothetical median daily latency of .23 m[f]s could represent a future in which caching works at recursives as intended.
+The resulting hypothetical median daily latency of .23 m[h]s could represent a future in which caching works at recursives as intended.

-## Comparison to Anycast Path Inflation
+# Anycast Path Inflation
-\label{sec:rr_global_look_api}
-One metric that has featured in studies, e.g. \cite{
+\label{sec:api}
+Anycast path inflation is a concept introduced in \cite{de2017anycast} and expanded upon in \cite{li_levin_spring_bhattacharjee_2018}, which measures how inefficiently queries to anycasted IP's are mapped to physical replicas.
+We use the definition from \cite{li_levin_spring_bhattacharjee_2018}, which breaks down path inflation into unicast path inflation (UPI) and anycast path inflation (API).
+UPI measures the extra latency a query incurs as a result of not being mapped to the geographically closest physical replica.
+API measures the additional latency incurred beyond the optimal unicast alternative.
+API for a query to an anycasted address can be large, which (generally) occurs when queries are routed to geographically distant replicas, despite the existence of a close replica. \break
+We have demonstrated that, due to caching, users do not experience much root latency.
+Since prior work has focused on inflation (and how it affects users), we further wish to estimate API incurred by users of recursives around the world due to the root DNS servers.
+Furthermore, we wish to compare this API to inflation incurred by users of a large anycast CDN, to provide perspective as to how this inflation impacts users.

+## Root DNS API
+\label{sec:api_root}
+To measure anycast inflation for the root DNS deployment, we again leverage the DITL captures.
+The DITL captures are a rich source of data for this purpose because they provide us with a global view of which recursives are accessing which locations for all but a small subset of root DNS sites \footnote{Notably excluded from this analysis is H root, which did not provide packet traces at the per-site level.}.

+\iffalse

+Talk about daily inflation due to root DNS
+* Custom geolocating of public DNS IPs
+Talk about inflation per query of root DNS vs anycast DNS Talk about accuracy/validation of methods

+\fi

 # Discussion